Frankie Hejduk: Europe

 Hejduk's performance in the World Cup inspired German First Division side Bayer Leverkusen to purchase his contract from MLS on July 13, 1998.
 He remained with the Mutiny through the end of the 1998 season then joined Leverkusen in January 1999.
 After initially struggling at Leverkusen, Hejduk came on strong at the end of the 1998–99 season when the club experienced several critical injuries.
 He started ten of the last eleven games, helping the team earn a place in the UEFA Champions League.
 At the beginning of the 1999–2000 season, Leverkusen manager Christoph Daum changed Leverkusen's tactical formation which took Hejduk out of the starting line up.
 Although Hejduk only appeared in six Bundesliga games for the team in 1999–2000, he played a significant role for the club in their Champions League campaign, appearing in five of Leverkusen's six games and twice being named as Man of the Match.
 Hejduk's role at Leverkusen continued to dwindle in 2000–01 as he only appeared in three league games for the team and a single Champions League match, spending most of his time with their third division affiliate.
 In the 2001–02 season, Hejduk's role was even further diminished, as a shoulder injury kept him out of early season action, and he did not receive any playing time following his recovery.
 It became so bad, that Daum's replacement as manager Klaus Toppmöller stated that Hejduk had no future with Leverkusen.
 Leverkusen eventually sold Hejduk's contract to Swiss club FC St. Gallen, during the 2001–02 season.
-Hejduk then signed for an additional year at Gallen but made only seven appearances with the first team, losing his spot as the season progressed.
+Hejduk then signed for an additional year at Gallen but made only seven appearances with the first team, losing his spot as the season progressed with his last appearance being in a record 11-3 defeat to FC Wil in November 2002.